AristarhUcolov/Horse-System-for-SA-MP-Servers-by-Aristarh-Ucolov/README.md

 # Horse-System-for-SA-MP-Servers-by-Aristarh-Ucolov-SA-MP-

 == ENG
-Hello everyone, Aristarkh Ukolov is with you.
+Hello everyone, Aristarh Ucolov is with you.
 And I want to provide you with my old horse system script.
 I sold this system to many projects, especially projects based on the Wild West.
 I decided to put it on GitHub, since Forum.SAMP closed a long time ago and only a thread from the archive remained.
 I’ll just give you my old script to all of you.